 There are multiple ways to look at this kind of traveling.
 First, that comes to mind is affordable travel, as living cost is the highest cost when you travel.
 But to me, that is a small part of the whole experience.
 It is the best way to have a cultural exchange, to meet the people who live in the place you are visiting.
 Live the way they live, hear from them the local stories, stories that you would probably not get to read in all the tourism promotional material.
 They will take you to the best places to eat.
 Again these may not be the best-promoted places.
 They show you the place as it exists and not as it is prepared for the visitor.

 They will take you the ‘never talked about’ places and events.
 And at times end up being a tourist in their own city with you.
 Discovering or rediscovering some parts of their own place with you.

-To have your travel experience through this movement, the people at both ends, the guests and the hosts need to be open and sensitive to each other.
-There may be certain amount of apprehension and risk involved.
-The site tries and builds communities and verification techniques which help is building confidence, but at the end you need to take the call.
+To have your travel experience through this movement, the people at both ends, the guests, and the hosts need to be open and sensitive to each other.
+There may be a certain amount of apprehension and risk involved.
+The site tries and builds communities and verification techniques which help is building confidence, but at the end, you need to take the call.
 And what is life without a bit of risk…